Projectcryptonym/Raigen-ai/README.md

-# Big Brother AI
+# Raigen AI

-Big Brother is an emotionally intelligent accountability coach that communicates over SMS.
+Raigen ai is an emotionally intelligent accountability coach that communicates over SMS.
 It adapts its tone, remembers user context, and proactively checks in when users go silent.

 ---